-- AEW Capital in the joint acquisition of a residential condominium development project with Silverback Development in Long Island City, New York.
+- AEW Capital in the joint acquisition and financing of a residential condominium development project with Silverback Development in Long Island City, New York.

 - Midtown Equities in securing approximately $280 million in mortgage and mezzanine loans for the refinancing of Empire Stores located at 55 Water Street in Brooklyn, New York.

 - Slate Property in a joint venture with the Carlyle Group to establish a $750 million lending platform.

-- Quinlan Development Group and Building and Land Technology in securing an approximately $152 million loan to recapitalize and lease-up the Pioneer Building located at 41 Flatbush in Brooklyn, New York, consisting of office and retail space.
+- Quinlan Development Group in a $152 million senior loan to finance the recapitalization and lease-up of the iconic Pioneer Building located at 41 Flatbush Avenue in Brooklyn, New York, consisting of office and retail space.